13 Tips for Women Over 40 to Manage Their Weight

 1 of 16

-As women age, they're faced with serious challenges to their health, fitness and quality of life.
+As women age, we're faced with serious challenges to our health, fitness and quality of life.
 Like it or not, when you pass 40, brand new health and fitness hurdles pop up.
-Maintaining a healthy body weight and fitness level can be a struggle at any age (especially considering that American adults gain at least a pound a year on average), but add to that other physical health challenges like your need to maintain healthy bones and muscle mass (preventing late-onset osteoporosis), and the challenges can seem insurmountable.
-Read on to see some tips and tricks for achieving success in your health and fitness goals.
+Maintaining a healthy body weight and fitness level can be a struggle at any age (especially considering that American adults gain at least a pound a year on average).
+Add to that other physical health challenges like our need to maintain healthy bones and muscle mass (preventing late-onset osteoporosis), and the challenges can seem insurmountable.
+Read on for some tips and tricks for achieving success in your health and fitness goals.

 GET SEVEN TO EIGHT HOURS OF SLEEP